JeremyNevill/firework/README.md

 Integration to services such as [Zapier](https://zapier.com) enable realtime logging of hundreds of upstream devices and applications.

-For comprehensive instructions visit the * [Documentation and Support](http://docs.firework.com) website.
+For comprehensive instructions visit the [documentation and support](http://docs.firework.com) website.

 ## Requirements